 Draco slid his eyes towards her, taking in her feet.
-She was wearing sandals and her feet were covered in bits of blood and rubble of the castle.
-Her legs, bare as she was wearing shorts for some unknown reason, were covered in dirt, scrapes and more blood.
+She was wearing sandals and her feet were covered in drops of blood and rubble of the castle.
+Her legs, bare as she was wearing shorts for some unknown reason, were covered in dirt, scrapes, and more blood.
 His eyes continued to trail upwards, noting her grey appearance due to the dust she was painted with.
 She had rubble trapped in her raven hair, which was wild and curling aggressively.

 "Why are you dressed like that?"
 Draco heard himself ask.

 "I bet your mother is worried sick," Atlanta admonished, ignoring his question.
 She took in his singed robes, the streaks of dust and grime.
 She frowned.
 "Do you have a wand?"